NifemiD1st/PixelArtMaker/README.md

 written by FAPOJUWO-ONI TEMIDAYO EMMANUEL.

+# Modifications
+I modified Udacity's HTML and CSS codes to achieve a desired result in the User Interface(UI) of my project to create a better User Experience (UX) for the User.

 # New Feature
 I added a new feature to my project, the new feature allows the user to clear the color in a particular cell when clicked by clicking on the particular cell again.
 This will be used when the user wants to clear the old color in a particular cell should the user make mistakes while painting on the grid.